 For years, my family had been propping our toilet seat lids up with a metal hook attached to a rubber band.
 Clearly, the system had its flaws.
 If the hook slipped or the band snapped, the lid could hit you square in the back — or drop on your hands while you were scrubbing the toilet.
 So a few months ago, I decided to go looking for the best soft-close toilet seats on the market.

 As always, I’ll present a brief buyer’s guide before I get into my product reviews so that you know what to expect.
-However, at this point, you may not even realize the many benefits of having a soft-close toilet seat.
-So before I get into the specifics, let’s talk about why you really should go with a soft-close toilet seat the next time you need one.

 The soft-closing technology these products use comes down to the hinges — so we can start by dissecting that feature.
 The other ones you might want to look into don’t really have anything to do with the functionality of the toilet seat.
 However, I’ll still go over them, if for no other reason than to help you learn more about all the options you have.

 Soft-closing hinges are nothing new — though they’ve certainly revolutionized toilet seat design.
 Still, we’ve seen them before.
 They’re a pretty popular design aspect for interior and exterior doors, as well as cabinet hinges.
 Larger doors usually use a combination of pneumatic cylinders and springs or even hydraulic closers to slow down the doors’ path.

 However, toilet seats are usually less sophisticated.
 Namely, most of the products on my list use springs and friction washers to slow the descent of the lid.
 More specifically, the friction washer slows down the initial descent, which compresses the spring, making sure that the impact is completely silent.